sean-levvel/aws-sa-associate-saac02/README.md

 ## S3 Events
 - event notifications on a bucket
 - delivered to sns, sqs, lambda functions
 - Object created (put,post,copy,completemutlipartUpload)
     - on object creation, send the object to some destination, then have an event driven automated workflow
-- EventBridge is a bit newer and more features.
+- EventBridge is a bit newer and has more features.

 ## Access Logs
 - access logging can be enabled via the console UI or via PUT Bucket logging